 People tend to be unaware of an app’s navigation until it doesn’t meet their expectations.
 Your job is to implement navigation that supports the structure and purpose of your app without calling attention to itself.
 Navigation should feel natural and familiar, without dominating the user interface or diverting attention from content.

-On Apple TV, the user typically navigates by moving through stacked screens of content.
+On Apple TV, people typically navigate by moving through stacked screens of content.
 Each screen may present entry points to other screens, and provides a way—through the remote—to return to the previous screen or main menu.
-Generally, users move between screens by using standard interface elements such as tab bars, table views, collection views, and split views.
+Generally, people move between screens by using standard interface elements such as tab bars, table views, collection views, and split views.

 Make it fast and easy to get to content.
 People want to access content quickly, using minimal taps, clicks, and swipes.
 Simplify your information structure, and organize it in a way that requires the fewest screens.